zerriet/simpliAsk_sanitised/src/readme/QUICK_START_AUDIT_GUI.md

 - Install dependencies: `pip install flask flask-cors`

 **No data showing?**
-- Make sure you have audit logs in `audit_trail.db`
+- Make sure you have audit logs in `data/audit_trail.db`
 - Check that your agents are logging to the audit trail
 - Try refreshing the page